Slack commands

 27. /shrug

-If you want to display your ignorance, indifference, or the “whatever” attitude through text, use /shrug command at the beginning of a message to append the shrugging gesture (¯\_(ツ)_/¯) at the end of the message.
+Want to convey a sense of ignorance, indifference, or a “whatever” attitude?
+Use the /shrug command at the beginning of your message to append the shrugging gesture (¯\_(ツ)_/¯) at the end of the message.

 28. /call

-• /livechat help – to see a list of Social Intents-made commands.
+• /livechat help: Displays a list of Social Intents-made commands.

-• /livechat end – to close a specific live chat.
+• /livechat end: Closes a specific live chat session.

-• /livechat online – change your live chat app to online.
+• /livechat online: Changes the live chat app status to online.

-• /livechat offline – change your live chat to offline.
+• /livechat offline: Changes the live chat app status to offline.

-Besides, we also let users create shortcuts and canned responses from Slack.
+Slack users can create shortcuts and canned responses directly from the app.

 Canned responses in Slack.

-Here’s how you can create slash commands for your live chat using Social Intents:
+You can even create custom slash commands for your live chat:

 2. Select “Shortcuts.”

-Once set, you can use the slash command /livechat [Shortcut Name] to trigger the Shortcut Message and send the visitors your canned message in a jiffy.
+Once set, you can use the slash command /livechat [Shortcut Name] to trigger the Shortcut Message and quickly send a canned response to visitors.